Jeremy R. PaulDean and Professor of Law

 Fax: (617) 373-8793

 Dean Paul is a fellow of the American Bar Foundation and the Connecticut Bar Foundation.
-He serves as co-editor of American Association of Law School’s Journal of Legal Education and the SSRN Journal on Legal Education.
+He serves as co-editor of the Association of American Law School’s Journal of Legal Education and the SSRN Journal on Legal Education.
 He is also a member of the Curriculum Committee of the Association of American Law Schools and the OSCAR (Online System for Clerkship Application and Review) Working Group, which is focused on streamlining federal law clerk and appellate staff attorney hiring.

 Fields of Expertise